CADLabs/fei-protocol-model/docs/research/fei_protocol_ecosystem_risk.md

 2. Mechanism-Specific Risk Analysis - in which useful / nontrivial observed relationships as a result of mechanism-specific state variables are quantified as metrics.
 3. Policy-Driven Risk Analysis - in which the isolated or combined effects of monetary policy levers are gauged and causally linked to key system KPIs.

-Each of these aspects assumes a different importance based on the existance of independent stochastic drivers in the FEI Protocol model versus trajectories - ex: price processes.
+Each of these aspects assumes a different importance based on the existence of independent stochastic drivers in the FEI Protocol model versus trajectories - ex: price processes.

 ## Examples